koajs/koa/docs/api/context.md

   A Koa Context encapsulates node's `request` and `response` objects into a single object which provides many helpful methods for writing web applications and APIs.

-  Many accessors and methods simply delegate to their `ctx.request` or `ctx.response` equivalents for convenience, and are otherwise identical.

-  These operations are used so frequently in HTTP server development that they are added at this level, instead of a higher level framework, which would force middleware to re-implement this common functionality.
+  These operations are used so frequently in HTTP server development that they are added at this level instead of a higher level framework, which would force middleware to re-implement this common functionality.

   A `Context` is created _per_ request, and is referenced in middleware